kevbrain/apicastsix/doc/centos-installation.md

-# APIcast v2 installation
+# APIcast v2 installation on CentOS

-This document explains how to install and run APIcast v2 on a clean operating system.
+This document explains how to install and run APIcast v2 on a clean CentOS.

-## Installation on CentOS

-### Install OpenResty and dependencies
+## Install OpenResty and dependencies

 OpenResty provides official pre-built packages for CentOS, the latest installation instructions are provided in [OpenResty documentation](https://openresty.org/en/linux-packages.html).